vanting/RedSlim/README.md

 	chmod -R 777 ./app/storage

 Then, update your apache config file to set your document root to the **web** subdirectory.
+This helps to secure your scripts which should normally be put inside the **app/** folder.

 	<VirtualHost *:80>
 		DocumentRoot /var/www/redslim/web